medic/cht-docs/content/en/design/Interface/ui-kit.md

 ## UI Kit

 ### Components
-Find reusable components of the CHT in this <a href="https://www.figma.com/design/mi8e2RnOh4iuBO5GWCulyc/CHT-UI-Kit-%7C-September-2024?node-id=2-3">Figma file</a>.
+Find reusable components of the CHT in this [Figma file](https://www.figma.com/design/mi8e2RnOh4iuBO5GWCulyc/CHT-UI-Kit-%7C-September-2024?node-id=2-3).
 Mockups can easily be created using these components.

 <br>